 If you hear the word flexitarian and think to yourself, “flexi-what?” you’re not alone.
-Flexitarianism is a relatively new portmanteau for being a flexible vegetarian (also known as semi-vegetarian), someone who eats mostly plant-based but occasionally dips back into the meat department.
-There aren’t many rules to being a flexitarian, which is in and of itself a central tenet of the diet.
+The meaning of flexitarian is a relatively new portmanteau for being a flexible vegetarian (also known as semi-vegetarian), someone who eats mostly plant-based but occasionally dips back into the meat department.
+There aren’t many rules of a flexitarian diet, which is in and of itself a central tenet of the diet.

 The word has been around since the ‘90s but it really took off in 2008 when dietitian Dawn Jackson Blatner wrote the book, The Flexitarian Diet, which ditches calorie counting and portion monitoring in favor of simply adding more plants to mealtime one day at a time which helps to crowd out (rather than cut out) meat.